HashirNaqvi/CUSTOM-LOGIN-PAGE-plugin/README.md

   - Log in to your WordPress dashboard, go to Plugins, locate Custom Registration Form Builder, and click Activate.
 ## 🚀 Usage

+- Access the Form Builder:
+  - After activation, go to Form Builder in your WordPress dashboard menu.
+- Add Fields:
+  - Drag a field type from the field palette and drop it onto the form canvas.
+- Customize Fields:
+  - Click on any field to open the customization panel.
+Here, you can edit the field label, placeholder text, and required status.
+- Preview and Save:
+  - Preview your form live on the right side as you make changes.
+  - Click Save Form to store the configuration, or Reset Form to start with a blank canvas.

 ## 👤 Credits